dggithub1234/fgw_router_ext/README.md

     username: meo
     password: meo

-#### Restart Home assistant
-Restart so the changes can take place.

 #### Devices:
 Trackers are automatically added and can be renamed in the UI.

-You can turn off automatic tracking in the UI as follows:
+You can turn off automatic enabling of new devices in the UI as follows:
+(they are still added but disabled)
     Go to Settings
     ➔ Devices & Services.
     Find your Altice / MEO FiberGateway integration card.